projFRAFOL/projFRAFOL/Defects4j-FlaskApp/README.md

     `docker --version`
     - You should see the Docker version installed.

+Once Docker has been installed and running, navigate to the project directory and run the commmand:
+`docker compose up -d`

 ## Usage
-Once Docker has been installed, navigate to the framework directory and run the commmand:
-`docker compose up -d`

 Open a browser page, using the url http://localhost:8000/.

 ![FRAFOL Landing Page](./assets/images/landing.jpg "Landing Page")